 - Toss the cooked snow pea mixture back into the wok with shrimp.
 Stir gently until everything is heated through.

-- Serve immediately over cooked rice.
+- Serve immediately over jasmine rice.

 Source: Chew Out Loud

 This Grilled Chicken Teriyaki is seriously my favorite Teriyaki of all time.
 It’s easy and never fails to be devoured: